Creating and Editing Diffusive Mass Flux Links

 The Diffusive Fluxes tab is used to create diffusive flux links involving the current pathway.

-To create a new Diffusive Flux (a mass flux link from the current pathway to another pathway), do the following:
+To create a new Diffusive Flux (a mass flux link An interconnnection between two transport pathways that defines the rate at which species move between the pathways. from the current pathway to another pathway), do the following:

 1. Double-click on a Cell pathway to display the pathway editing dialog.